-Children’s brains are developing constantly.
-When parents give their little ones adequate time and opportunities for play, it can yield a variety of benefits.
-Playtime enriches the development of skills in the areas of language, creativity, math, science, and social interactions.
-Engaging in play also boosts children’s school readiness as it provides a safe environment in which youngsters can explore the world around them.
+Children’s brains are constantly developing.
+When parents give their little ones adequate time and opportunities for play, it can yield various benefits.
+Playtime enriches the development of skills in language, creativity, math, science, and social interactions.
+Engaging in play also boosts children’s school readiness by providing a safe environment where youngsters can explore the world around them.

 At first, we may think the primary goal of preparing children for school is academics.
-However, play is actually a key factor when it comes to children’s school readiness and successful transition.
+However, play is a critical factor in children’s school readiness and successful transition.
 Read on and learn more about the eight benefits of play as you prepare your child for school.

 The Importance of play for school readiness

-Engaging in play enriches the development of several important skills needed to succeed in school.
+Engaging in play enriches the development of several essential skills needed to succeed in school.
 Two of these areas are creativity and problem-solving.
-During play, children have opportunities to formulate new ideas and experiment with different strategies as they try to win a game or solve a problem.
+Children can formulate new ideas during play and experiment with different strategies to win a game or solve a problem.
 This continued practice helps children become more independent learners when they begin attending school.
-When kids play, they are also exposed to a variety of school-like tasks, including determining the steps needed to solve a math problem or write their name.
+When kids play, they are also exposed to various school-like tasks, including determining the steps needed to solve a math problem or write their names.

 From an early age, social development is critical for school success.
 Children learn to engage in conversations, learn about cultural norms, and participate appropriately in groups through a play-based learning environment.
-When children interact through play, they have numerous opportunities to learn how to share their toys, build friendships, and resolve conflicts effectively.
+Children interact through play and have numerous opportunities to learn how to share their toys, build friendships, and resolve conflicts effectively.

-Another essential life skill as children approach school age is self-regulation.
-This refers to our ability to control our impulses, make decisions, regulate our emotions, and manage our own behavior.
-Playtime helps children learn how to self-regulate because it allows them to explore the world around them with the aid of support and guidance from adults as needed.
-This gives them a safe environment in which kids can practice being accountable for their own actions with adult supervision.
+Another essential life skill as children approaches school age is self-regulation.
+This refers to our ability to control our impulses, make decisions, regulate our emotions, and manage our behaviour.
+Playtime helps children learn how to self-regulate because it allows them to explore the world around them with support and guidance from adults as needed.
+This gives them a safe environment where they can practice being accountable for their actions with adult supervision.

-Playtime allows children to hone necessary fine-motor skills needed for school success.
-Kids have ample opportunities to strengthen these skills through activities like painting, coloring, writing letters, manipulating small toys, using utensils at lunchtime, assembling puzzles, and using other school supplies like scissors.
+Playtime allows children to hone necessary fine motor skills needed for school success.
+Kids have ample opportunities to strengthen these skills through activities like painting, colouring, writing letters, manipulating small toys, using utensils at lunchtime, assembling puzzles, and using other school supplies like scissors.

 Playtime also gives kids opportunities to practice math skills.
 Some of these include counting, differentiating shapes, and problem-solving.
 They do this by working together with other kids to solve puzzles or problems that arise during their pretend activities.
-Whether they are looking for objects of a certain color or figuring out the total amount of toys they have, kids use a variety of basic number and shape recognition skills while they play.
+Whether they are looking for objects of a specific colour or figuring out the total number of toys they have, kids use a variety of primary number and shape recognition skills while playing.

-Playtime also improves school readiness by helping kids learn how to manage their emotions.
-This includes children’s ability to regulate anxiety or stress, express their feelings both verbally and non-verbally, learn how to adapt in different social situations, self-soothe when they feel upset or angry, and stay calm when faced with conflict.
+Playtime also improves school readiness by helping kids manage their emotions.
+This includes children’s ability to regulate anxiety or stress, express their feelings verbally and non-verbally, learn how to adapt to different social situations, self-soothe when they feel upset or angry, and stay calm when faced with conflict.
 When children play, they do so in an environment in which they can practice these skills under the supervision of adults who can guide them along the way.

 Given these benefits, it’s evident that play is essential for each child’s school readiness as it enriches various facets of school success.
 Give young children ample opportunities to play and explore so they can be adequately prepared for school now and down the road.

-At Children’s Corner, we believe it is our responsibility to protect each child’s health, safety, and well-being as we provide a nurturing and loving environment to guide each child’s success.
+At Children’s Corner, we believe our responsibility is to protect each child’s health, safety, and well-being as we provide a nurturing and loving environment to guide each child’s success.
 Contact us to learn more today!